Adriankhl/relativitization/README.md

 * `sounds`
 * `translations`

-from the game into the `../relativitization-art/assets` folder.
+from your game into `../relativitization-art/assets`.

 ### Run desktop application